London is home to one of the most iconic buildings in the world.

 More interesting facts about the Gherkin

 6. In 1995, the site located at 30 St Mary Axe was sold to “Trafalgar House,” which was a property investment company.
-This was because of the fact that the damage to the Baltic Exchange was too severe and it couldn’t pay for the restorations demanded by the English Heritage.
+This was because the damage to the Baltic Exchange was too severe and it couldn’t pay for the restorations demanded by the English Heritage.

 7. In 1998, Trafalgar House sold the land to Swiss reinsurance company “Swiss Re” for a total amount of £81 million.
 An interesting fact about this deal was that Swiss Re had also got “planning permission,” allowing them to construct a building on the land.